daostack/arc/docs/README.md

 3. **Scalable Decentralized Governance** - *Arc* implements game theoretic & economic techniques (such as: monetization of attention, staking on proposal results, and more...) that ensure high resilience and bandwidth of the organization even as the number of the participants gets very large.
 3. **Security** - *Arc* embodies the best security guidelines and is very well tested.
 2. **Interoperability & Compositionality** - *Arc* can integrate with any other ethereum based framework with ease.
-Organizations can interact with each other and form hier*Arc*hies and other complex structures.
+Organizations can interact with each other and form hierarchies and other complex structures.
 1. **Modularity** - *Arc* is built in a modular way allowing anyone to extend and expand the ecosystem to support new use-cases.
 2. **General purpose** - *Arc* provides a single unified simple model for building any DAO imaginable.